Growth of the Soil: Film adaptation

 Growth of the Soil is a 1921 Norwegian silent film based on Hamsun's Growth of the Soil by the Norrøna Film company with an orchestral accompaniment composed by Leif Halvorsen.
 It was directed by Gunnar Sommerfeldt who also wrote the script and played the role of Lensmand Geissler.
 The original film was 107 minutes long and cost about 240,000 kroner to make, a very considerable sum of money at the time.
 It was filmed in Rana Municipality, Norway.
 The film cast stars Amund Rydland as Isak, Karen Poulsen as Inger, and Ragna Wettergreen as Oline (Inger's relative).
 The chief photographer was George Schnéevoigt.

+Hans Petter Moland adapted the novel into a feature film, starring Herbert Nordrum and Asta Kamma August.
+The film will have its world premiere at the 2026 Toronto International Film Festival.

 Nobel Prize

-The novel Growth of the Soil was awarded the Nobel Prize for Literature in 1920.
+Knut Hamsun was awarded the 1920 Nobel Prize in Literature "for his monumental work, Growth of the Soil".
 This is Hamsun's speech at the Nobel Banquet at Grand Hôtel, Stockholm, December 10, 1920 (translated to English):

 What am I to do in the presence of such gracious, such overwhelming generosity?
 I no longer have my feet planted on the ground, I am walking on air, my head is spinning.
 It is not easy to be myself right now.
 I have had honours and riches heaped on me this day.
 I myself am what I am, but I have been swept off my feet by the tribute that has been paid to my country, by the strains of her national anthem which resounded in this hall a minute ago.

 It is as well perhaps that this is not the first time I have been swept off my feet.
 In the days of my blessed youth there were such occasions; in what young person's life do they not occur?
 No, the only young people to whom this feeling is strange are those young conservatives who were born old, who do not know the meaning of being carried away.
 No worse fate can befall a young man or woman than becoming prematurely entrenched in prudence and negation.
 Heaven knows that there are plenty of opportunities in later life, too, for being carried away.
 What of it?
 We remain what we are and, no doubt, it is all very good for us!

 However, I must not indulge in homespun wisdom here before so distinguished an assembly, especially as I am to be followed by a representative of science.
 I will soon sit down again, but this is my great day.
 I have been singled out by your benevolence, chosen amongst thousands of others, and crowned with laurels!
 On behalf of my country I thank the Swedish Academy and all Sweden for the honour they have bestowed on me.
 Personally, I bow my head under the weight of such great distinctions, but I am also proud that your Academy should have judged my shoulders strong enough to bear them.